 At Wexford Rape Crisis we offer a counselling service to adolescents of all sexual and gender identities.
-Any young person, from the age of 12 upwards, who have been affected in any way by domestic, sexual or gender-based violence can be referred to our counselling service.
+Any young person, from the age of 12 upwards, who has been affected in any way by domestic, sexual or gender-based violence can be referred to our counselling service.
 We also offer therapeutic support to the young person’s family/carers.

-Adolescent Counselling FAQs
+Adolescent Counselling FAQs:

 What is adolescent counselling?

 Adolescent counselling is similar to adult counselling however the biggest difference is that your counsellor will have special training and experience of working with young people.
-Also, before your first counselling session, your counsellor will meet with your parent(s)/legal guardian(s) to obtain their written consent for you to have counselling in our service.
+Also, before your first counselling session, your counsellor will meet with your parent(s)/legal guardian(s) to obtain their written consent for you to have counselling with our service.